yuanqing/create-figma-plugin/docs/configuration.md

 }
 ```

-`config` is the configuration object used when you build your plugin using `create-figma-plugin`.
+`config` is the configuration object used when you build your plugin using Create Figma Plugin.
 The exported function must return the new Webpack configuration to be used.